 As with most tropical reptiles, the day geckos require high temperatures and light with a spectrum range close to that of sunlight to thrive.
 This is particularly true of this diurnal reptile species.

-However, when installing mercury vapor bulb lamps such as the Evergreen Pet Supplies 100W UVA/UVB Mercury Vapor Bulb that provide a full-spectrum light, you have to take into account the size of the terrarium and the potential heat produced by the lamp.
+However, when installing mercury vapor bulb lamps that provide a full-spectrum light, you have to take into account the size of the terrarium and the potential heat produced by the lamp.

 If you’re housing one or two geckos in a terrarium with a capacity of 10 to 20 gallons, the light needs to be installed outside the enclosure, this is to ensure that the reptiles don’t suffer from heatstroke.